guuzaa/tc/README.md

 ## 🛠️ Installation

+There are two ways to install tc:

+### Option 1: Install from source

 1. Make sure you have Rust installed on your system.
 If not, get it from [rust-lang.org](https://www.rust-lang.org/tools/install) 🦀

 2. Clone this repository: